rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - A publisher may choose to end a subscription when there is not sufficient CPU or bandwidth available to service the subscription.
 This is announced to the subscriber via the *subscription-terminated* subscription state change notification.
 The receiver will need to establish a new subscription.

-### Establishing a Dynamic Subscription
+### Establishing a Dynamic Subscription {#EstablishDynamic}

 The "establish-subscription" RPC allows a subscriber to request the creation of a subscription.

 The input parameters of the operation are:

 o  A "stream" name, which identifies the targeted event stream against which the subscription is applied.

 o  An event stream filter, which may reduce the set of event records pushed.

 o  If the transport used by the RPC supports multiple encodings, an optional "encoding" for the event records pushed.
 If no "encoding" is included, the encoding of the RPC MUST be used.

 If the publisher can satisfy the "establish-subscription" request, it replies with an identifier for the subscription and then immediately starts streaming notification messages.

 Below is a tree diagram for "establish-subscription".
 All objects contained in this tree are described in the YANG module in {{yp-lite-yang-module}}.

 ~~~~ yangtree
 {::include tree-output/establish-subscription.txt}
 ~~~~
 {: align="left" title="establish-subscription YANG RPC" #EstablishSubscriptionYangTree }

 A publisher MAY reject the "establish-subscription" RPC for many reasons, as described in Section 2.4.6.

-Below is a tree diagram for "establish-subscription-stream-error- info" RPC yang-data.
+Below is a tree diagram for "establish-subscription-stream-error-info" RPC yang-data.
 All objects contained in this tree are described in the YANG module in Section 4.

 ~~~~
     yang-data establish-subscription-stream-error-info